kennethreitz/replit-py/README.md

-# replit-py
+# import replit

-Replit-py is a python library designed to be run from a repl on [repl.it](https://repl.it).

-### Features
+Let's build some excellent things on [repl.it](https://repl.it) with Python!

+## `replit` Python Package

+This repository is the home for the `replit` Python package, which provides:

-- Fully featured database client for Repl DB
+- A fully-featured database client for [Repl.it DB](https://docs.repl.it/misc/database)
+- A **work in progress** Repl.it user profile lookup.
+- A Flask application decorator for ensuring Repl.it Auth required on specific routes.

+Other helpful toys & utilities, like...

-- Audio library which can play tones and files
+- A simple audio library that can play tones and audio files!
-- Terminal Utillity library which can create and clear colors better than most libaries

-### Documentation

-The documentation can be found [here](https://replit-python-docs.scoder12.repl.co).
+- Some helpful functions for displaying ANSI colors in interactive terminal sessions.